galvusdamor/panda3core/README.md

 PANDA3 Core
 ===============

-This will contain the Core of the PANDA3 planner
+This contains the core of the PANDA3 planner